adamgedney/collo/README.md

 ```

 ## Usage
-To Promisify the response : After you instantiate Collo, and before you use the api, trigger promisification
+To Promisify the response : After you instantiate Collo, and before you use the api, trigger promisification.
+You can use chaining or you can call `collection.proisify()` by itself.
+The same is true of unpromisify.

 ```
 const collection = new Collo(myCollection);

-collection.promisify();

-collection.list()
+collection
+    .promisify()
+    .list()
     .then(items=>console.log(items))
     .catch(err=>console.log(err));
 ```